Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 2) Saturated fats e.g. red meat, fried foods, full fat dairy

-Should you snack with PCOS?
+Should you snack with PMOS?

 This depends on you AND what you snack on!